caltechlibrary/acacia/htdocs/index.md

 title : Welcome to Acacia
 ---

-Welcome to ACACIA
+Welcome to Acacia
 =================

-Acaca is a tool for converting DOI metadata into EPrints XML.
+Acacia is a tool for converting DOI metadata into EPrint XML.
 The [DOI](https://doi.org) metadata is retrieved from [CrossRef](https://crossref.org) and [DataCite](https://datacite.org).
-Acacia supports collecting DOI via EMail or through a simple data entry form.
+Acacia supports collecting DOI via Email or through a simple data entry form.
 The collected DOI can be used to look up metadata from CrossRef and DataCite resulting in EPrint XML suitable for importing into [CaltechAUTHORS](https://authors.library.caltech.edu).

 Workflows
 ---------

-- EMail
+- Email
     1. Get [Messages](get-messages)
     2. Convert [Messages to DOI](messages-to-doi)
     3. Review [Messages Report](messages/)
 - Data Entry
     1. [Add a DOI](add-doi)
-- Retrieving metadata and generating EPrints XML
+- Retrieving metadata and generating EPrint XML
     1. Review the [DOI Report](list/)
     2. For each DOI collected
         a.
 Review the link contents for DOI, URL of PDF